drewcrawford/wwdc-notes/24/Migrate your app to Swift 6.md

 }
 ```

+Assumes it's being called on the actor the view is isolated to, and will trap if it isn't.

 ###  26:42 - Add `@MainActor` to the delegate protocol in CoffeeKit
 ```swift
 @MainActor public protocol CaffeineThresholdDelegate: AnyObject {